Division of Space and Plasma Physics

 We play an active role in a number of international space missions, building instruments, planning instrument operations, and analysing data.
 Research in fundamental plasma physics, as well as into aspects related to fusion and laboratory plasmas is also conducted here.
 See recent publications by our division.

 We participate in the education programme both at the MSc and PhD level.
 At the MSc level a number of courses are given and MSc thesis projects are offered, often closely related to on-going research activities.
 We participate in KTH Master's Programme in Electrophysics.
-The department hosts the Student Workshop .
+The division hosts the Student Workshop .

 The Division of Space and Plasma Physics is part of the KTH Space Centre and the Department of Electrical Engineering at the School of Electrical Engineering and Computer Science .